 I think The Blue Lagoon and Secret Lagoon are both worth a visit.
 I could literally feel my muscles relax and all the pain I had experienced in my shoulders from the days before melted away from visiting both these hot spas.
 In fact, I have been having withdrawal symptoms ever since!

-Have you visited The Blue Lagoon or The Secret Lagoon?
-What did you think?
+Will you be choosing the Blue Lagoon or Secret Lagoon?

 I hope you found this post useful for choosing which geothermal hot spas you want to visit in Iceland.
 If you enjoyed this post, please share it using the social media share buttons (on the left or underneath this post.)
 Every share helps my little blog be seen by a wider audience – let’s share the Icelandic magic!